wrcorcoran/2324_TeamSingh_ERSP/Winter2023/ResearchLog.md

 1. ✅ Reorganize GitHub
 2. ✅ Fork [OpenCypher](https://github.com/opencypher/openCypher) and [ArangoDB](https://github.com/arangodb/arangodb).
 3. ❌ Setup Dockerfile so ArangoDB and OpenCypher will work on all machines.
-    - At least try and setup ArangoDB on machine (Will's), step in the right direction.
+    - Too many setup operations...Dockerfile would be unrealistic and a waste of time.
+4. Setup ArangoDB and OpenCypher in CSIL, create straightforward instructions for rest of team.
-4. Beginning looking into documentation for both [OpenCypher](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf) and [ArangoDB](https://docs.arangodb.com/3.11/aql/).
+5. Beginning looking into documentation for both [OpenCypher](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf) and [ArangoDB](https://docs.arangodb.com/3.11/aql/).
-5. ✅ Find CFG implementations in both codebases.
+6. ✅ Find CFG implementations in both codebases.
-6. ⏰ Begin to understand how the CFG works in parallel with the rest of the codebase.
+7. ⏰ Begin to understand how the CFG works in parallel with the rest of the codebase.
-7. Reach out to the teams of both and ask if they have the feature we are looking for.
+8. Reach out to the teams of both and ask if they have the feature we are looking for.
 8. ✅ Update pushing functionality for both repos.
-9. Look into the CFGs in both and try to understand them.
+10. Look into the CFGs in both and try to understand them.

 #### Individual Tasks:
 1. Wyatt - research and understand CFGs